mmizutani/sbt-play-gulp/README.md

     In the background, the Gulp taskrunner builds and packages your frontend part all the way through this Play app workflow.

-    You will see the compiled frontend app at http://localhost:9000/, which is redirected to http://localhost:9000/ui/ serving static web assets located in the ui/src directory in the development mode and in the ui/dist directory in the production mode (if you did not customize the paths in the process 5. above).
+    You will see the compiled frontend app at http://localhost:9000/, which is redirected to http://localhost:9000/ui/ serving static web assets located in the `ui/src directory` in the development mode and in the `ui/dist` directory in the production mode (the paths might differ if you customizes them in 7. above).

 12. You can also test and package the Play app along with the compiled frontend assets: